Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 # Evolution-of-mitochondrial-DNA-inheritance-patterns-pipeline

-This pipeline is a part of bioengineering and bioinformatics faculty coursework
+This pipeline is the part of bioengineering and bioinformatics faculty coursework

 The pipeline provides an analysis of evolutionaly linked sequences.